grab/engineering-blog/_posts/2022-04-06-kafka-connect.md

 [Kafka MirrorMaker2](https://github.com/apache/kafka/tree/trunk/connect/mirror) (MM2), developed in and shipped together with the Apache Kafka project, is a utility to mirror messages and consumer offsets.
 However, in the Coban team, the MM2 stack is deployed on the Kafka Connect framework per connector because:

 1. A few Kafka Connect clusters have already been provisioned.
-2. Compared to launching 3 connectors bundled in MM2, Coban can have finer controls on `MirrorSourceConnector` and `MirrorCheckpointConnector`, and manage both of them in an infrastructure-as-code way via Hashicorp Terraform.
+2. Compared to launching three connectors bundled in MM2, Coban can have finer controls on `MirrorSourceConnector` and `MirrorCheckpointConnector`, and manage both of them in an infrastructure-as-code way via Hashicorp Terraform.

 <div class="post-image-section"><figure>
   <img src="/img/kafka-connect/image7.png" alt="MirrorMaker2 flow" style="width:60%">